Coco Capitán's Inscrutable Self-Portraits

 So why did you choose the specific objects included in each shot?
 Are they arbitrary aesthetic choices (like the blue barrel matching your blue shirt) or is there something more telling about your identity or personal history hidden in those objects?

 I think they are arbitrary on a first level.
-I could think I chose them freely, but—as Baudrillard explains—we are less free than we believe when making choices.
+I could think I chose them freely, but – as Baudrillard explains – we are less free than we believe when making choices.
 I don’t think it is very accurate to say, “I own a blue car because I truly and purely like blue.
 I was born liking blue!”
 It doesn’t quite happen like that.
-You truly like blue, but it’s your context, your experience, the emotional attachment to blue, that makes you like the color and the car.
+You truly like blue, but it’s your context, your experience, the emotional attachment to blue, that makes you like the colour and the car.

 It was an arbitrary choice, but I do not even want to wonder why I own those objects, and why I chose to photograph them, but not others.